PSousaDev/translateLambda/README.md

 - Jest and Babel: used to perform unit tests.
 - Commitizen, Commitlint and Husky: used to standardize commits.
 - @hapi/joi: used to validate parameters forwarded through HTTP requests.
+- Aws-sdk: for using the various AWS services including translate which serves to perform the translation

 ## Structure